justpassingByte/ChayFood-Server/README.md

   - Query params:
     - `baseItem` (optional): Menu item ID to base combo recommendations on
     - `size` (optional): Combo size (number of items, default: 3)

+### Category
+- `GET /category` - Get all categories
+  - Query params:
+    - `isActive` (optional): Filter by active status (`true` or `false`)
+- `GET /category/:id` - Get a specific category by ID
+- `POST /category` - Create a new category (admin only)
+  - Request body:
+    - `name` (required): Category name
+    - `description` (required): Category description
+    - `slug` (required): URL-friendly identifier
+    - `image` (optional): Image URL for the category
+    - `isActive` (optional): Whether the category is active (default: true)
+    - `displayOrder` (optional): Order in which to display the category (default: 0)
+- `PUT /category/:id` - Update a category (admin only)
+  - Request body: Same as POST, all fields optional
+- `DELETE /category/:id` - Delete a category (admin only)
+  - Note: Will fail if any menu items are using this category

+### Cart
+- `GET /cart` - Get user's cart (requires authentication)
+- `POST /cart/items` - Add item to cart (requires authentication)
+  - Request body:
+    - `menuItemId` (required): ID of the menu item to add
+    - `quantity` (optional): Number of items to add (default: 1)
+    - `notes` (optional): Special instructions for this item
+- `PUT /cart/items/:cartItemId` - Update cart item (requires authentication)
+  - Request body:
+    - `quantity` (optional): New quantity for the item
+    - `notes` (optional): Updated special instructions
+- `DELETE /cart/items/:cartItemId` - Remove item from cart (requires authentication)
+- `DELETE /cart` - Clear entire cart (requires authentication)

+#### Cart System Implementation Details
+- Cart data is stored in MongoDB for persistence and reliability
+- Menu items are fully populated with names, prices, and images
+- Enhanced error handling ensures valid menu items
+- Robust fallback mechanisms for deleted menu items
+- Special instructions/notes support for each item
+- Automatic price recalculation when items change
+- Protection against "Unknown Item" issues with data validation
+- Vietnamese localization for error messages and fallback texts
+- Detailed logging for troubleshooting cart issues

 ### Orders
 - `GET /order` - Get all orders (admin) or user's orders (legacy route)